Home » Health Conditions » Viral Infections » Flu

 So, with the World Cup nearing a conclusion, and the reign of the notorious vuvuzelas coming to an end (outside South Africa at least), despite the concern from so many quarters about the dangers it poses, it has turned out to be an annoying, but ultimately benign instrument.

 As always, the initial media hysteria about the dangers of the vuvuzela was at best an exaggeration, but most likely complete fabrication.
-Most people agree that these horns have been a nuisance in the world cup, but at least we can say that there has been no cold and flu epidemic in South Africa because of them, and certainly no irreversible hearing damage!
+Most people agree that these horns have been a nuisance in the world cup, but at least we can say that there has been no epidemic in South Africa because of them, and certainly no irreversible hearing damage!

 More information about vuvuzela injuries can be found here: foxnews.com